OICR/softeng-blog/_posts/alex_lepsa/2018-03-21-Spring-Method-Security-Using-JWTs.md

 }
 ```

 Since both the new JWT based method security configuration as well as the legacy configuration both provide the `studySecurity()` method, we can easily switch between the two very easily.

+# The Meat (or Tofu) of the Solution #

-Next, let's take a look at the `StudyJWTStrategy` class where we define our strategy and the details of how we verify a token.
+Now that we have our configs updated to use the new JWT strategy, let's take a look at the `StudyJWTStrategy` class where we define our strategy and the details of how we verify a token.

 ```
 @Slf4j